AngeloGalav/image-processing-and-computer-vision/2023-04-27 - PPM, handling lenses, intro to camera calibration.md

 $𝑯$ can be thought of as a simplification of $𝑷$ in case the imaged object is planar.

 ## Estimating $𝐻_𝑖$ (DLT algorithm)
-Given the image of a pattern with $𝑚$ corners, we can write 3 linear equations for each corner $𝑗$ where:
+Given the image of a pattern with $𝑚$ corners, _we can write 3 linear equations for each corner $𝑗$ where_:
 - 3D coordinates are known due to the WRF definition
-- 2D coordinates are known due to corners having been detected in the $i$-th image ◦
+- 2D coordinates are known due to corners having been detected in the $i$-th image
 - the unknowns are the 9 elements in $𝐻_i$

 There an would be $H_i$ for _each image_ ($n$).